 In all specifications, we control for the fictitious female profile's education, caste and city of residence.
 Caste by city fixed effects (γ{cs}) control for the possibility that caste composition of potential male suitors can be different across cities and this may lead to differences in interests received across the female profiles we created.
-Additionally, we control for a host of characteristics of the (non-fictitious) male profiles (X_j).
+Additionally, we control for a host of characteristics of the (non-fictitious) male profiles (X_j) in our preferred specification.
 These include caste category, age, height, profile manager (self-managed or managed by parents, relatives or friends), income, highest level of education attained and whether the reported income of the male profile is less than the corresponding female profile.
-The coefficient of interest β_1 is the difference (in percentage points) between the probability of receiving an expression of interest by women who are working in the labor market versus those who are not working.
-If the estimated effect is negative (positive) then it is indicative of a lower (higher) interest for women who are currently working in the labor market as compared to women who are not working, from male profiles on the platform.
-The standard errors of the estimates are clustered at the male suitor level.
+We add these controls to allay any concerns that there was a non-random element in uploading the female profiles such that the working status of the fictitious female profiles differed by search spells of suitors who either had differential preference for working women or search costs.
+If the female profiles were randomly uploaded on the platform then male suitor characteristics should not affect our results.
+Indeed, as we discuss later, our results are insensitive to controlling for male suitor characteristics.